gabriel-vasile/mimetype/README.md

     ```go
 	mime, extension := mimetype.Detect([]byte("foobar\nfoo foo bar"))
     ```
-See [TestAppend](https://github.com/gabriel-vasile/mimetype/blob/master/mime_test.go) for a working example.
+See [TestAppend](mime_test.go) for a working example.
-See [Contribute](https://github.com/gabriel-vasile/mimetype#contributing) if you consider the missing mime type should be included in the library by default.
+See [Contributing](CONTRIBUTING.md) if you consider the missing mime type should be included in the library by default.

 ## Supported mimes
 ##### Application